'Real Estate', 'Stocks' - these probably popped into your mind.

 Bond is the largest investment class in the world's financial market.
 Far bigger than the stock market due to the sheer capital size of credit issued and traded by large institutions.

-Bonds provide investors with interest income plus guarantee principal at its maturity — of course provided the issuer does not go bankrupt.
+Bonds provide investors with interest income plus guarantee principal at its maturity — provided the issuer does not go bankrupt.

-Today, we will show you one bond that has no chance of defaulting.
-And that is the Singapore Government Securities(SGS) issued by MAF.
+Today, we will show you one bond that has no chance of defaulting -- ZERO CHANCE!

 So without further ado, let's begin!